 BACKGROUND: Excessive bodyweight or unfavourable body composition is a growing health problem world-wide.
 Recently it has been assumed that chronically low energy intake under value of BMR (basal metabolic rate), low intake of particular macronutrients, accompanied by short periods of overeating, lack of physical activity and other factors could be associated with unfavourable bodyweight and body composition.

-METHODS: A sample of 200 students (100 males, 100 females) was recruited.
-Basal metabolic rate was measured by indirect calorimetry early in the morning after 12 hour of fasting.
-Body composition, including fat-free mass, fat mass and visceral fat was calculated with BIA body composition analyzer.
-Daily energy and macronutrient intake were measured using 3-day weighed food record.
-Nonparametric Mann-Whitney U test was performed to test possible differences between group of students with intake of energy under and above BMR.
-Spearman correlation coeficient was used to test possible associations between nutrition, BMR and body composition.
+METHODS: A sample of 200 students (100 males, 100 females) was recruited for this study.
+Basal metabolic rate was measured by indirect calorimetry early in the morning after 12 hours of fasting.
+Body composition, including fat-free mass, fat mass and visceral fat was calculated using the BIA body composition analyzer.
+Daily energy and macronutrient intake were measured using a 3-day weighed food record.
+The Nonparametric Mann-Whitney U test was performed to test possible differences between groups of students with an intake of energy under and above BMR.
+The Spearman correlation coeficient was used to test possible associations between nutrition, BMR and body composition.

-RESULTS: Group of females eating energy under BMR had significantly higher body fat-percentage (p=0,01) and higher amount of visceral fat (p=0,001) compared with those above BMR.
+RESULTS: The group of females eating energy under BMR had significantly higher body fat-percentage (p=0,01) and a higher amount of visceral fat (p=0,001) compared with those above BMR.
 There was a strong inverse correlation between body fat percentage and intake of protein (rs=-0,357, p=0,005) for the whole sample.
 There was a strong positive correlation between fat free mass and intake of protein for the whole group of males (rs= 0,751, p=0,001).

-CONCLUSIONS: These results indicate that chronically low intake of energy could be associated with unfavourable body composition.
-On the contrary, intake of protein is associated both with body fat percentage and fat free mass.
+CONCLUSIONS: These results indicate that chronically low intake of energy could be associated with unfavourable body composition. wrong expression, the intake of protein is associated both with body fat percentage and fat free mass.
 Thus, medical authorities should emphasize proper nutrition as a main determinant of favourable body composition.

 Jan